 Principals must also ensure that the Department’s policy requirements and advice is met.

 Children and young people with diabetes are no more likely to be sick than other young people and can generally be expected to do everything their peers do.
 However, at times they may need additional support or special consideration to ensure they are able to participate in education and training on the same basis as other students.

 Diabetes is considered a disability under the relevant federal and state anti-discrimination laws.
-Therefore schools have a legal obligation to make reasonable adjustments for students with diabetes to enable them to participate in their education on the same basis as their peers, regardless of whether they are funded under the Program for Students with Disabilities.
+Therefore schools have a legal obligation to make reasonable adjustments for students with diabetes to enable them to participate in their education on the same basis as their peers.

 Type 2 Diabetes occurs when either insulin is not working effectively (insulin resistance) or the pancreas does not produce sufficient insulin (or a combination of both).
 Type 2 diabetes accounts for around 85 per cent of all cases of diabetes, but less than 5% of cases in the school-based population.
 Type 2 diabetes usually develops in adults over the age of 45 years, but it is increasingly occurring at a younger age.
 Type 2 diabetes is initially managed with a healthy diet and lifestyle and/or medication that could include tablets and/or insulin.